About me

 I grew up during a time of increasing awareness of climate change and urgent calls for sustainability, which profoundly shaped both my worldview and academic trajectory.
 At sixteen, I chose to study engineering, believing that science and technology could lead the way toward sustainable futures.
 This was during the “boom” of renewable energies, promoted by various global insitutions like the IPCC.
 Over time, I witnessed climate change intensify and intertwine with local and global crises, disproportionately affecting those least responsible for socio-environmental degradation.
 This realisation prompted me to re-evaluate the role of technology and expand my inquiry into the social, political, and spatial dimensions of climate change.
 Through this process, I took a “humanities turn” in my career, transitioning from a technical to an inter- and trans-disciplinary pathway.

-BACKGROUND
+BACKGROUND and experience

 With a transdisciplinary and justice-centred approach, my pedagogy encourages critical reflection and engaged education.
 I advocate for education as an awakening and empowering experience – “education as freedom” inspired by Freirian pedagogy – rather than a process of passive knowledge transmission.
 My teaching invites students to grapple with real-world challenges, engage with people and communities, and question dominant narratives in spatial planning and development.
+To date, I have supervised more than 40 MSc students and currently contribute to the MSc Urbanism (TU Delft) and the MSc Metropolitan Analysis, Design and Engineering (TU Delft and University of Wageningen) programmes.

 Positionality statement